gregm123456/ollama_ax650_pi/performance_evaluation/PERFORMANCE_DIAGNOSIS_IMPLEMENTATION.md

   - **Throughput:** Very slow, approx. **56 seconds per prompt**.
   - **Quality:** Outputs are truncated or malformed (e.g., "reeting..."), suggesting issues in the generation loop or post-processing.
 - **Diagnosis:** The NPU is significantly underutilized.
 The bottleneck likely lies in the Python-side orchestration (per-token overhead, data movement) rather than raw NPU compute capacity.

+### Detailed Test Artifacts & Observations

+- **Backend log:** `ollama_ax650_integration_mvp/backend.log` (selected highlights)
+  - Note: several earlier log entries (device reset, model load, embedding load) occurred before `24/Nov/2025 22:00:00` and are omitted here per request; below are the relevant entries recorded after `24/Nov/2025 22:00:00`.
+  - Server recorded multiple generation requests after `22:00:00` with the following pattern:
+    - `INFO:__main__:Starting Qwen3-4B generation for prompt: <short preview>`
+    - `INFO:__main__:Prefilling <N> tokens...` (where N varies per prompt)
+    - HTTP responses for these requests returned `200` (examples: Werkzeug logs at `24/Nov/2025 22:36:49`, `22:37:44`, `22:38:42`, `22:39:38`, `22:40:37`, `22:54:44`).
+  - There is at least one earlier unrelated 400/Bad request event (timestamp ~18:16:29) which is outside the requested time window and has been ignored in this summary.

+- **NPU trace:** `performance_evaluation/results/npu_profile/20251125T063555Z/npu_trace.csv`
+  - Sampled at ~0.1s intervals while running 5 prompt generations.
+  - First non-zero sample observed ~1.15s after tracer start.
+  - Peak sampled NPU usage: **29%**.
+  - Sustained sampled window (when active) ~27–29%.

+- **Generations trace:** `performance_evaluation/results/npu_profile/20251125T063555Z/generations.jsonl`
+  - Per-prompt elapsed times (seconds) for `max_tokens=64` payloads:
+    - Prompt 1: 52.95 s
+    - Prompt 2: 55.90 s
+    - Prompt 3: 57.20 s
+    - Prompt 4: 55.94 s
+    - Prompt 5: 59.35 s
+  - Average generation latency: ~56.7 s per prompt.
+  - Output contents appear malformed/truncated in multiple responses (examples: leading/trailing fragments, instruction-like placeholders).
+This suggests possible issues in the generation loop, logits-to-token mapping, or detokenization.

+- **Tokenizer comparison results:** CSVs in `performance_evaluation/results/`:
+  - `tokenizer_compare_hf_<timestamp>.csv` and `tokenizer_compare_model_<timestamp>.csv` (we ran both for the 5 prompts)
+  - Observations: Token IDs and token counts match for all prompts; encode/decode timings are negligible (sub-millisecond).
+Conclusion: tokenizer mismatch is unlikely to be the root cause.

+**Immediate actionable checks**
+- Confirm the physical device and driver status; the device reset error and `VNPUType.DISABLED` messages deserve investigation.
+- Re-run the NPU profiler with `--duration` covering full generation time (e.g., 75s) to capture the complete utilization profile.
+- Capture backend per-stage timing summary for a single prompt (start the backend and call `/generate`) and inspect the "Generation timing summary" log line to see time split across tokenization, embedding, per-layer runs, post-run and sampling.
+- Investigate malformed outputs by logging intermediate model outputs (logits shapes and top-k token ids before sampling) to verify logits and token-id mapping.

+These artifacts and checks will guide whether to focus on batching/calls to the NPU, session/buffer configuration, or refactoring the inner loop into a lower-level runtime.